acids-ircam/flow_synthesizer/README.md

 $ pip install -r requirements.txt
 ```
 4. Put the `flow_synth.amxd` device inside a MIDI track in `Ableton Live`
-5. If you want to ensure (and debug) what is going on from the server side run
+5. If the device seems non-responding, you can try to run the server manually
 ```bash
 $ cd code && python osc_launch.py
 ```